clemensv/avrotize/README.md

 Conversion notes:

+- Proto 2 and Proto 3 syntax are supported.
+- Proto package names are mapped to Avro namespaces.
+The tool does resolve imports and consolidates all imported types into a single Avro schema file.
+- The tool embeds all 'well-known' Protobuf 3.0 types in Avro format and injects them as needed when the respective types are imported.
+Only the `Timestamp` type is mapped to the Avro logical type 'timestamp-millis'.
+The rest of the well-known Protobuf types are kept as Avro record types with the same field names and types.
-- Protobuf allows any scalar type as key in a map, Avro does not.
+- Protobuf allows any scalar type as key in a `map`, Avro does not.
 When converting from Proto to Avro, the type information for the map keys is ignored.
-- The tool embeds all 'well-known' Protobuf 3.0 types in Avro format and injects them as needed when the respective types are included.
-Only the Timestamp type is mapped to the Avro logical type 'timestamp-millis'.
-The rest of the well-known Protobuf types are kept as Avro record types with the same field names and types.
-- The field numbers in message types are not yet mapped to the positions of the fields in Avro records.
+- The field numbers in message types are not mapped to the positions of the fields in Avro records.
 The fields in Avro are ordered as they appear in the Proto schema.
+Consequently, the Avro schema also ignores the `extensions` and `reserved` keywords in the Proto schema.
+- The `optional` keyword results in an Avro field being nullable (union with the `null` type), while the `required` keyword results in a non-nullable field.
+  The `repeated` keyword results in an Avro field being an array of the field type.
+- The `oneof` keyword in Proto is mapped to an Avro union type.
+- All `options` in the Proto schema are ignored.

 ### Convert Avro schema to Proto schema